 Fellows from other rotations will share coverage as per the convenience of each program.

-Pediatric ID rotation is an obligatory elective 2-4 weeks / 2years
+Fellows to cover maximum on calls including weekends 2 weeks per month Pediatric ID rotation is an obligatory elective 2-4 weeks / 2 years Public Health obligatory elective for 4 weeks.

 Teaching Activities: